 Visualization algorithms have seen substantial improvements in the past several years.
 However, very few algorithms have been developed for directly studying data in dimensions higher than three.
 Most algorithms require a sampling in three-dimensions before applying any visualization algorithms.
 This sampling typically ignores vital features that may be present when examined in oblique cross-sections, and places an undo burden on system resources when animation through additional dimensions is desired.
 For time-varying data of large data sets, smooth animation is desired at interactive rates.
-This paper provides a fast Marching Cubes like algorithm for hypercubes of any dimension.
+This paper provides a fast marching-Cubes like algorithm for hypercubes of any dimension.
 To support this, we have developed a new algorithm to automatically generate the isosurface and triangulation tables for any dimension.
-This allows the efficient calculation of 4D isosurfaces, which can be interactively sliced to provide smooth animation or slicing through oblique hyperplanes.
+This allows the efficient calculation of 4D isosurfaces, which can be interactively sliced to provide smooth animation or slicing through oblique hyper-planes.
 The former allows for smooth animation in a very compressed format.
 The latter provide better tools to study time-evolving features as they move downstream.
-We also provide examples in using this technique to show interval volumes or the sensitivity of a particular isovalue threshold.
+We also provide examples in using this technique to show interval volumes or the sensitivity of a particular iso-value threshold.
+A formal proof on the correctness of our algorithm and a comparison to the Modified Marching Cubes is also included.

-1. INTRODUCTION
+1. Introduction

-Given a continuous scalar field, i.e., a scalar function on $\mathbb{R}^d$ , an isosurface is the set of points with identical scalar values.
-The Marching Cubes algorithm by Lorensen and Cline is a popular, simple, and efficient algorithm for constructing a piecewise linear isosurface from scalar values in a three-dimensional regular grid [11].
+Given a continuous scalar field, i.e., a scalar function on R^d , an isosurface is the set of points with identical scalar values.
+The marching cubes algorithm by Lorensen and Cline is a popular, simple, and efficient algorithm for constructing a piecewise linear isosurface from scalar values in a three dimensional regular grid [10].
 The regular grid divides the volume into cubes whose vertices are the grid vertices and the isosurface is constructed piecewise within each cube.
 Each grid vertex is labeled positive, '+', or negative, '-', depending upon whether its value is greater than or less than the value of the isosurface.
-The structure of the

-Department of Computer & Information Science, The Ohio State University, Columbus, OH wenger@cis.ohio-state.edu crawfis@cis.ohio-state.edu isosurface in the cube depends only on the positive and negative labels of its eight vertices.
-Thus there are $2^8$ ways in which the isosurface can intersect a cube.
-Most implementations of the marching cubes algorithm first build a table of these $2^8$ cases and then use this table to determine the structure of the intersection of the surface with each cube.
+The structure of the isosurface in the cube depends only on the positive and negative labels of its eight vertices.
+Thus there are 2^8 ways in which the isosurface can intersect a cube.
+Most implementations of the marching cubes algorithm first build a table of these 2^8 cases and then use this table to determine the structure of the intersection of the surface with each cube.
 The actual location of the surface within the cube depends upon linear interpolations of the values of the cube vertices along the edges intersected by the isosurface.

-By exploiting symmetry, Lorensen and Cline reduced the $2^8$ cases to fourteen.
+By exploiting symmetry, Lorensen and Cline reduced the 2^8 cases to fourteen.
 They analyzed these fourteen cases by hand, constructing a triangulated surface for each case.
-Montani, Scateni and Scopigno added more cases to resolve certain ambiguities and inconsistencies in Lorensen and Cline's original algorithm [13].
+Montani, Scateni and Scopigno added more cases to resolve certain ambiguities and inconsistencies in Lorensen and Cline's original algorithm [12].
 This algorithm is commonly known as the Modified Marching Cubes algorithm.

-A hypercube in four dimensions has sixteen vertices and $2^{16}$ possible vertex labelings.
+A hypercube in four dimensions has sixteen vertices and 2^{16} possible vertex labelings.
 Even after exploiting symmetry, we found that we were left with 222 cases.
 Analyzing all these cases by hand, would have been a tedious and error prone exercise.
 Higher dimensions are even more problematic.
 Therefore, we first looked for a systematic way of generating the surface and its triangulation for each case.